katehegland/Projects/README.md

 ### **Process & Implementation**

 -In order to access the Edamam recipe API, account creation is required.
 Next, we broke down the recipes into the relevant parts mentioned in the features section.
-Following this, we process the FruityVice API to provide a random fruit from its list each time its run and to send that random fruit to a text output that appears above the recipe database output.
+Following this, we process the FruityVice API to provide a random fruit from its list each time it's run and to send that random fruit to a text output that appears above the recipe database output.
 Throughout our process, we created code for exceptions and errors.

 ### **Execution**

-For custom searches replace the "fruit" in the params variable code to your desired fruit.
+For custom searches replace the "fruit" in the params variable code with your desired fruit.

 For a random fruit: